yoanesber/Quarkus-kafka-Postgresql-JWT/README.md

 - **Validation**:
     - Status code is `401`
-    - Message explains that authentication failed
+    - Message indicates that authentication failed
     - No data returned